 In the medium term, if organisations can’t retain their workforce, especially if they have historically recruited a number of EU citizens, the amount of labour in the market could reduce.
 The employment market will become candidate-driven and employers will have to be offering something different to differentiate themselves in the market.

-Ensure that your workforce have the necessary skills to deal with future changes as a result of Brexit.
+Ensure that your workforce have the necessary skills to deal with future changes.

 – Use your apprenticeship levy to re-train talent from different places